 Michal Oren is an award winning conductor and a clarinettist from Tel-Aviv, Israel.
-Michal's work represents a contemporary modern approach aiming to combine classical music with additional arts as a new step in the 21st century's cultural creation.
+Michal's work combines classical music with visual arts exhibits and presents a new approach in the 21st century's cultural creation.

-Michal was awarded distinction for her Bachelor of Music in orchestral conducting from the Buchmann-Mehta School of Music in Tel Aviv University.
-She is currently studying her Master of Performance in Orchestral Conducting with a full scholarship at the Royal College of Music in London under the conductors Toby Purser, Peter Stark and Howard Williams.
-Among Michal's teachers are the conductors Yi-An Xu, Doron Salomon, Dr. Dale Lonis and the IPO principal clarinettist Yevgeny Yehudin.
+Michal was awarded distinction for her Bachelor of Music in orchestral conducting from the Buchmann-Mehta School of Music at the Tel Aviv University, Israel.
+She is currently pursuing a Master of Performance in orchestral conducting at the Royal College of Music in London.
+As a Victor and Lilian Hochhauser Scholar with a full scholarship, she is studying under the conductors Toby Purser, Peter Stark, and Howard Williams.
+Among Michal's teachers are the conductors Yi-An Xu, Doron Salomon, Dr Dale Lonis, and the IPO principal clarinettist Yevgeny Yehudin.

-Michal’s guest conducting appearances includes the Jerusalem Symphony Orchestra, the Israeli Chamber Orchestra, Haifa Symphony Orchestra, Jerusalem Street Orchestra, Hertford Symphony Orchestra, Central London Orchestra, Berlin Sinfonietta, Pazardjik Symphony Orchestra and more.
+Michal enjoyed numerous guest conducting appearances with orchestras in Israel, the UK, and other parts of Europe.
 In addition, Michal was the conductor and musical director of the Israeli Flutes Ensemble for two seasons (2020-2022).
-During her time as musical director, Michal established together with the Isreal Music Institue a new Israeli composition competition for the Flutes Ensemble.
+During her time as musical director, Michal established together with the Israel Music Institute a new Israeli composition competition for the Flutes Ensemble.